 Electrical engineers design and manufacture electrical equipment or systems.
-Learn about bachelor's degree programs in electrical engineering including common coursework and admission requirements.
+Learn about bachelor's degree programs in electrical engineering including common coursework, admission requirements, and potential salaries and work environments.
 Schools offering Electrical Engineering degrees can also be found in these popular choices.

 What Will I Learn in a Bachelor's Degree Program in Electrical Engineering?

 ABET accredits bachelor's degree programs in electrical engineering.
 Once enrolled, you learn the physical and mathematical principles behind electrical engineering and become proficient in the use of relevant tools and laboratory techniques.
 In addition, you acquire the skills necessary to design, develop, test and supervise the production of electrical or electronic systems, devices, instruments and products for industrial, manufacturing, governmental and corporate entities.
 You could take classes about: